mongodb/docs/source/includes/changelog/atlas-2021.rst

 - Introduces a search tester UI to run queries and see results
   for :ref:`{+fts+} <fts-top-ref>`.
-- Introduces |service| :ref:`Global Clusters <global-clusters>` support for using a unique compound index as a shard key and using a compound shard with a compound shard with a hashed second field.
+- Introduces |service| :ref:`Global Clusters <de-shard-collection-for-global-writes>`
+  support for using a unique compound index as a shard key and using a compound shard with a hashed second field.
 - Introduces the ability for :adl:`{+data-lake+} <>` to target cluster :ref:`analytics nodes <deploy-analytics-nodes>` for federated queries.